Law and Business

 The School is home to one of Ireland’s leading legal periodicals, the ‘Dublin University Law Journal’, and the ‘Trinity College Law Review’.
 The latter is published by the student members of the College’s Law Society and now enjoys international dissemination on HeinOnline.

-Trinity College Dublin's LL.B. degrees prepare students not only for life as 'lawyers', but also enable them to enter many career fields such as business, journalism, financial services, politics, foreign affairs and diplomacy and public services.
+Our five honors degrees in law provide students with a challenging and rewarding legal education but also instill more general skills such as critical thinking and problem solving.
+Trinity College Dublin’s LL.B. degrees prepare students not only for life as ‘lawyers’, but also enable them to enter many career fields such as business, journalism, financial services, politics, foreign affairs and diplomacy and public services.
 The skills learned through studying law in Trinity College Dublin are useful in all walks of life.

 Visit the Law School

-- If you are considering studying for a Law degree at Trinity College but want to be sure, you are most welcome to attend some lectures.
+- If you are considering studying for a Law degree at Trinity College but want to be sure, you are most welcome to attend lectures.
 If you would like to avail of this opportunity, to come in and discuss your options with a member of staff, or to visit the Law School we would be happy to meet you.
 Please contact us by e-mail (see below) to arrange a visit.

 Specific Entry Requirements